DoganM95/Ovpn-To-Proxy-Adapter/regex.md

+# Intro

-#### The vpn list on <https://www.expressvpn.com/setup#manual> can be transformed into a transmission-ovpn readable format.
+The vpn list on [expressvpn.com/setup#manual](https://www.expressvpn.com/setup#manual) can be copied and transformed into a transmission-ovpn readable format, to create it from scratch with the kost recent servers.
 With the regex steps below (search & replace), this can be easily transformed

 ### remove heades